cricehomelab/cricehomelab/README.md

 and courses largely revolving around system administration, and getting a better understanding of the architectures that are used in businesses.
 - Current lines of study.
+  - Puppet
+  - c#
-  - Python - This has been my primary interest.
+  - Python
-  - Javascript
   - Cloud
     - Google Cloud Platform
   - Active Directory and Group Policy